sdat2/seager19/README.md

 ### Citation

-The citation for this paper is:
+The citation for their paper is:

 ```bibtex
 @article{seager2019strengthening,